pikapods/docs.pikapods.com/faq.md

 <img src="/img/pod-show-logs.jpg" width="60%" />

+## IPv6 Support
+We fully support IPv6 as of May 2023.
+Before this, IPv6 worked over TCP, but possibly not ICMP.
+If your pod was created before May 2023, you may need to recreate it.
+This will happen automatically during updates or when you change resources or env vars.

 ## Support for individual apps
 If you have any concerns with your PikaPods account, billing or with running apps, email to [hello@pikapods.com](mailto:hello@pikapods.com) any time.
 You will generally receive a response within a few hours on working days.